develhope/android2_team1_meteoapp/README.md

 - A second step is to use info from network using dto and connect the objects with ui related object.
 - A third step is to save and retrieve informations from local storage and use them as place holder.
 - A fourth step could be to create a screen with all the supported location and have weather for the location selected by the user.

+DeadLines
+A deadlines is a point where a live demo of the project will be shown to some guests.
+Each deadline is not fixed but is better to be prepared to show the project Here a simple list with the general achivements for the deadline (P.s. in each deadline the most important bug fixes should be done)

+- 17/10 Ui Layer (Acticy, fragment ui data object etcetc)
+- 7/11 Network calls and DTO
+- 5/12 Architectural Pattern
+- 19/12 Persistence
+- 9/01 TBD